ajbeach2/sqsworker/README.md

 }
 ```

-The worker will send messages to the QueueOut queue on succesfull runs.
+The worker will send messages to the TopicArn topic on succesfull runs.

 ## Concurrency